 Click Start editing in the top right.
 The form status changes to In Progress and the form becomes editable.

-• For tables with hierarchical rows, only lowest-level rows are editable.
-Superordinate rows aggregate values automatically.
+• For tables with hierarchical rows, only the lowest-level rows are editable; superordinate rows aggregate values automatically.

-• If drill-down is configured for a row or column, enter data at the drill-down level
+• If drill-down is configured for a row or column, click the drill-down icon in the cell to enter values at the drill-down level.
+See Entering Data in Drill-Down Cells for details.

 • Click each cell to enter a value.
 Data is saved automatically when you move out of the cell.

-If the administrator configured a maximum number of rows for the table, the + Add row button and the Duplicate option are disabled once the limit is reached.
+• If a maximum number of rows is configured, + Add row and Duplicate are disabled once the limit is reached.

 A dialog with a table opens, showing one row per dimension element.
 The table contains the following columns: